JennysJam/blog/content/blog/learnc.md

 The point is -- you do not get portability for free.

-The ideal of C you can sell people on is that it's this hyper portable langauge with a very constrained low-level platform, and as long as you carefully handle code sitting in that space, you can have code that can compile anywhere, from quirked up IBM mainframes running exotic architectures you haven't heard of, to you phone, to your laptop, to the tiny chip running your laundry machine.
+The ideal of C you can sell people on is that it's this hyper portable language with a very constrained low-level platform, and as long as you carefully handle code sitting in that space, you can have code that can compile anywhere, from quirked up IBM mainframes running exotic architectures you haven't heard of, to you phone, to your laptop, to the tiny chip running your laundry machine.

 And you know what?
 If you really are careful, C really is a whole lot more portable than other languages!
 You can write software that can maybe probably work in a whole lot of environments.

 But it's not perfect, and almost every platform has a variety of weird quirks, and junk, and functions that don't work how you think you should, and odd defines, or distinct function prototypes.
 And often times, important things -- like working with threads, or IPC, or spawning new processes, or interacting with hardware, or anything to do with graphics -- are just not defined in a consistent way.

-Almost any platform that tries to be portable either accepts its relying on something larger, or creates a set of portability shims/polyphils that implement behavior that most software actually wants, but whose details vary accross systems.
+Almost any platform that tries to be portable either accepts its relying on something larger, or creates a set of portability shims/polyfill that implement behavior that most software actually wants, but whose details vary across systems.
 And this is a lot of work!
 It often can show up in strange places, and each additional platform you want to support will rely effort and testing on them.

-It's also very easy to accidently rely on a piece of implementation specific or even undefined behavior that Just Works on your machine, and it turns out you have created a sea of problems when you want to port your program over to a new platform.
+It's also very easy to accidentally rely on a piece of implementation specific or even undefined behavior that Just Works on your machine, and it turns out you have created a sea of problems when you want to port your program over to a new platform.

 This isn't a pure hypothetical, or for dealing with weird out of the way platforms: this happens to people porting a game from one major popular platform (the PC) to another (The Nintendo Switch)

 > With that out of the way, the next step was multiplayer determinism.
 One big goal was that I didn't want to cut multiplayer from the game.
 Furthermore, I wanted players on PC to play with players on Nintendo Switch.
 This is the first time we had to make sure the game is deterministic between ARM and x86.
 We should be fine, C++ is portable, right?
-Just don't use undefined behaviour.
-Turns out we use quite a lot of undefined behaviour, both in our main code and in the libraries.
-For example, when casting a double to an integer, if the value does not fit in the integer, it is considered undefined behaviour and the resulted value is different on ARM and x86 CPUs.
+Just don't use undefined behavior.
+Turns out we use quite a lot of undefined behavior, both in our main code and in the libraries.
+For example, when casting a double to an integer, if the value does not fit in the integer, it is considered undefined behavior and the resulted value is different on ARM and x86 CPUs.

 <https://factorio.com/blog/post/fff-370>